(Spoken for Sivaratri in 1973)

 Vairagya is not a renunciation of any object, which is impossible because everything clings to us.
 But the idea that things are outside us makes us get attached to them.
 This false attachment is raja, and its absence is viraga.
 The condition of viraga is vairagya.
 As God has no consciousness of externality because everything is embodied in Him, there cannot be a greater renunciate than God, and inasmuch as this consciousness of God is the highest form of wisdom, He is the repository of jnana.

-Such a wondrous concept, such a glorious, majestic picture of the Almighty as Lord Siva is before us for the duration of the Mahasivaratri that we observe in this ashram and everywhere in Bharatvarsha.
-We observe fast during the day and vigil during the night.
-The idea is that we control the senses which represent the outgoing tendency of our mind symbolised in fast, and also control the tamasic, inert condition of sleep, to which we are subject every day.
+This wondrous concept of Lord Siva as a glorious, majestic picture of the Almighty is before us for the duration of the Mahasivaratri, which is observed in this ashram and everywhere in Bharatvarsha.
+We observe a fast during the day and a vigil during the night.
+The idea is that we control the senses, which represent the outgoing tendency of our mind, symbolised by fasting, and also control the tamasic, inert condition of sleep, to which we are subject every day.
 When these two tendencies in us are overcome, we transcend the conscious and unconscious levels of our personality and reach the superconscious level.
 The waking condition is the conscious level, and sleep is the unconscious level.
 Both are obstacles to God-realisation.
-But we are shifted from one condition to another – shunted, as it were, from waking to sleep and from sleep to waking every day – and the superconscious is not known to us.
+But we are shifted from one condition to another—shunted, as it were, from waking to sleep and from sleep to waking every day—and the superconscious is not known to us.

 It is difficult to chant this Veda mantra called the Satarudriya because it requires training.
 For example, not everyone can sing well.
-It requires tremendous training for years together.
+Singing requires tremendous training for years together.
 Likewise, the chanting of the mantras of the Veda requires training for years together, and not for a few days only.
 It is said that just as one who does not know how to sing makes a jarring noise and we would like to get up and go away rather than listen to it, so also when we chant the mantra wrongly, the gods will get up and go away.
 They will not bear listening to it.
-So it requires training.
-But once it is learned, it becomes a protection for you from catastrophes of every kind – physical, psychological and what not.
+But once it is learned, it becomes a protection for us from catastrophes of every kind—physical, psychological and what not.

 So those who know the Satarudriya may chant it, recite it, and take part in its recitation every day in the temple, or at least during the worship on Mahasivaratri.
 Those who cannot do this because it is too difficult can chant the mantra om namah shivaya, a potent force, the Panchaksara Mantra of Lord Siva.
 It is a kavacha, a kind of armour that we put on, which will protect us from dangers of every kind.
 It will protect us, and it will protect all those whom we want to be protected.
 It will protect our family, it will protect our country, it will protect the whole world.
 It can cease wars and tension of every kind, provided we offer this prayer whole-heartedly, from the bottom of our heart.